NVIDIA-AI-IOT/a2j_handpose_3d/README.md

 ```
 - (OPTIONAL) BACKBONE_NAME_SWITCHER.
 This will modify which network is used as the backbone.
 Set the backbone you want to use to **True**

 - (OPTIONAL) CAMERA_VIEW.
 NYU dataset has been collected with 3 different camera view points.
-A2J Trained their model on the front view, we will do same.
+A2J Trained their model on the front view, we will do the same.
 You can also set this value to **ALL** in order to use all the different views.

 - (OPTIONAL) NUM_JOINTS.
 You can set this to either 16 or 36.
 By default it is set to 16 joints.